-If you have uterine fibroids, you may be wondering what causes them to develop and grow over time.
-After all, fibroids are extremely common, affecting 70 to 80 percent of women by age 50.
-These non-cancerous tumors appear in or on the uterus and can cause a range of symptoms that include heavy periods, severe menstrual bleeding, frequent urination, and low energy levels.
+If you have uterine fibroids, you may be wondering what causes fibroids to develop and grow over time.
+Fibroids are extremely common, affecting 70 to 80 percent of women by age 50.
+These non-cancerous tumors appear in or on the uterus and can cause symptoms that include heavy periods, severe menstrual bleeding, frequent urination, and low energy levels.
 For some, the effects of fibroids can be painful and debilitating, impacting career, social relationships, and self-esteem.
-So, why do women get fibroids?
+So, what are the causes of fibroids?

 What Causes Fibroids?

 Many experts believe that lifestyle choices can influence the development and growth of fibroids.
 Related lifestyle factors include frequently eating red meat, not getting enough fruits or vegetables, regularly drinking alcohol or caffeine, and not drinking enough water.

 Studies have also suggested that obesity, high blood pressure, Vitamin D deficiency, and beginning menstruation at an early age may contribute to fibroid growth.

 Common Causes of Uterine Fibroids

 While the exact causes of fibroids aren’t known, certain factors may increase a woman’s risk of developing the condition.
 Some of these factors include:

 - Family History

 Age and Fibroids